icepic/wedge/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for contributing to Caddy!
+Thank you for contributing to Wedge!
 Please fill this out to help us make the most of your pull request.
 -->

 ### 1. What does this change do, exactly?